randsleadershipslack/documents-and-resources/code-of-conduct.md

 ## Not For Profit (Mostly)

-This is hyper allergic to unwanted commercial behavior.
+This community is hyper allergic to unwanted commercial behavior.
 This is not a place for prominent commercial activities such as recruiting, lead generation, marketing, and other solicitation, except in channels dedicated to that purpose.
 If you join this community to take value rather than contribute, the community will quickly notice and react.

 While obvious commercial behavior is easy to identify, non-obvious commercial behavior is a grey area.
 In general, if you are wondering if a post is commercially appropriate, our guidelines are that you: